Private's Progress: Production

 The film was primarily filmed at Shepperton Studios but some scenes were filmed at Wantage Hall, a hall of residence for the University of Reading.

 The War Office refused all requests for cooperation, even after the ending of the film was changed to show the guilty being caught.
 The producers inserted a title card depicting three officers in the See no evil, hear no evil, speak no evil stance with the words "the producers gratefully acknowledge the official cooperation of absolutely nobody".

 It was the first in a series of successful satirical comedies made by the Boulting brothers.
-Their 1959 comedy, I'm All Right Jack, featured many of the same actors and characters.
+Their 1959 comedy I'm All Right Jack featured many of the same actors and characters.
 Many references are made to the events of Private's Progress.

 Reception

+Box office

-The film was the second most popular movie at the British box office in 1956.
+The film was the second most popular at the British box office in 1956.

+Critical reception

+The Monthly Film Bulletin wrote:The general irreverence of this film is in itself welcome; it is prepared to tilt at almost any target – the boredom and futility of army routine, the corruption of high-ups at the War Office, class-consciousness, all kinds of incompetence, intrigue and official absurdity.
+All that one wishes is for the humour to have more edge.
+There is material here for real satire, but writing and direction choose the less demanding level of affable farce.
+The experiences of Windrush are not related to anything outside himself; and since the reality of war is never shown at all, an important point of contrast is lost, and the force of the episode about the looting of German art treasures is dissipated.
+Everything in this world is absurd.
+Also, Ian Carmichael – though he has an enjoyably accomplished comedy technique – does not present Windrush as a true innocent; he is too sly, too knowing.
+When one thinks of Chaplin in Shoulder Arms [1918] one realises how much is lost by too obvious a dig in the ribs.
+For the rest, there are some clever character sketches by TerryThomas, Richard Attenborough and Kenneth Griffith, and a number of good jokes.Variety wrote: "As a lighthearted satire on British army life during the last war, Private's Progress has moments of sheer joy based on real authenticity.
+But it is not content to rest on satire alone and introduces an unreal melodramatic adventure which robs the story of much of its charm. ...
+Expert British players lake good care of the supporting parts."

 The New York Times wrote, "the Boultings have come up with an ingenious story and injected hilarious moments.
 But the whole thing sparkles and fizzles."